-I was lucky enough to produce some of the early versions of Evolution of Sound with Scott Bookman back in 2014.
-We hosted several of these concerts at The Candy Factory and Tellus360 before they found their current home with Series 42 and Modern Art, where the shows are mostly acoustic in nature.
+I was lucky enough to co-produce some of the early versions of Evolution of Sound with Scott Bookman back in 2014.
+We hosted several of these concerts right here at The Candy Factory, and later Tellus360 before they found their current home with Series 42 and Modern Art, where the shows are mostly acoustic in nature.

 The latest installment of Evolution of Sound happened last Friday, March 15th.
 This set of musicians seemed particularly comfortable with the art of improvisation and quickly found the zone with each other as the players tagged in and out.
 The order of musicians is randomly selected and only revealed moments before the performance keeping everyone on their toes.
 This evening’s performance started with drummer Stew Bradley which bookended nicely as he returned to the stage to perform the final duet with Liz Fulmer playing an African drum.
 In between those slots were a mix of guitars, upright bass, synthesizer, trombone, accordion, a solo vocalist, and even a singing saw.